 If you have been using your Android phone for a long time, then there are chances that your battery might be dying.
 Heavy usage of Android phones leads to degradation of the battery.
 So if you have tried everything, but still there is no change in the charging speed, we suggest you replace the battery.

-If you are really struggling with the slow charging issue on your android devices, you can try these tips.
+You can try these tips if you are struggling with the slow charging issue on your android devices.
 We hope this guide helps you.